elevenbuckets/merkle_tree/README.md

 This project is adapted from https://github.com/Tierion/merkle-tools .
+The purpose is to generate Merkle trees, calculate the proofs, and validate the data.

-Apart from removing some features, there are two main differences here:
+Apart from removing some features, the main differences of this code is:
-* Only use 'keccak256' hash function (from [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util))
+* Only use `keccak256` hash function (from [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util))
-* We sort the leaves by using the hash of transactions (the original merkle-tools sort by order)
+* Sort the leaves by using the hash of transactions (the original merkle-tools sort by the sequence while adding the leaves)

 # Brief intro
 See the example: